Coronavirus Toll At 1000 GMT Sunday - UrduPoint

 These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-Based on the latest reports, the countries with the most new deaths were Brazil with 1,987, followed by United States with 800 and India with 513.
+Based on latest reports, the countries with the most new deaths were Brazil with 2,616 new deaths, followed by Mexico with 2,192 and India with 839.

-The country with the highest number of deaths compared to its population is the Czech Republic with 252 fatalities per 100,000 inhabitants, followed by Hungary with 223, Montenegro 207, Bosnia-Herzegovina 206 and Belgium 199.
+The country with the highest number of deaths compared to its population is the Czech Republic with 260 fatalities per 100,000 inhabitants, followed by Hungary with 240, Bosnia-Herzegovina 222, Montenegro 217 and Bulgaria 206.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.